 Using A Bond Tent To Dampen The Volatility Of The Portfolio Size Effect

 From the traditional equity-centric perspective of portfolio management, using a V-shaped asset allocation glidepath may seem counter-intuitive, particularly when it comes to having a more conservative portfolio in the early retirement stage and then allowing it to become more aggressive again later.
 However, when viewed from the perspective of the portfolio’s bond allocation, the strategy appears far more logical.

 After all, the fundamental purpose of bonds in a traditional portfolio is to reduce the portfolio’s volatility, which means a larger portfolio would be at less risk for a substantial financial loss.
 Bonds can achieve this outcome both by being an outright volatility dampener (since bonds are less volatile than stocks, swapping stocks for bonds reduces the portfolio’s overall volatility), and also as a diversifier (since stocks and bonds are not correlated, total portfolio volatility may decrease even further).
-Notably, in this context, the point of the bonds is not to drive returns, but to manage retirement risks (which is why they’re appropriate to own, even in a low-yield environment).
+Notably, in this context, the point of the bonds is not to drive returns, but to manage retirement risks and exposure to equity bear markets (which is why they’re appropriate to own, even in a low-yield environment).

 Accordingly, from the bond perspective, the V-shaped glidepath turns upside down, and the prospective retiree actually accumulates extra bonds in the years leading up to retirement, and then spends down that volatility-dampening bond reserve in the first half of retirement.
 By the end, the retiree will finish with a bond allocation that is higher than it was in the early accumulation years, but less than it was when the portfolio was at its peak value (and therefore peak portfolio size effect risk).